sympla/mesa-gold-bar/readme.md

     $ php artisan vendor:publish --provider="Sympla\Auth\Lumen\ServiceProvider"

-Once your application is configured, go to `config/auth.php` and change the `guard` section:
+Once your application is configured, go to `config/auth.php`, if the file does not exist just create it, and change/create the `guard` section:

 ```
      'guards' => [